 She brought Kanna away from the stone path, around to the garden on the other side of the cabin.
-The weedy bed of grass pinched and tickled Kanna’s bare feet, but she walked along anyway, noticed the touch of every cool dew drop as it soothed her skin.
+The weedy bed of grass pinched and tickled Kanna’s bare feet, but she walked along anyway, noticing the touch of every cool dew drop as it soothed her skin.

 The more silent the snakes, she realized, the more she could see in her surroundings.
 There was infinite detail that she had missed before.

 They reached a space near one of the outer barriers that had itself been partitioned by a tiny iron fence, which Kanna found amusing because she couldn’t fathom who it might have been keeping out.
 Goda opened the little gate, though Kanna could have easily stepped over it, and the giant took her past a row of bushes that were already smattered with fruit.

 A tree sat in the middle of it.
 It was the same kind Kanna had seen inside the bathhouse, but the fruits looked darker, more mature, ready to fall on their own perhaps.

 “You can eat whatever you find in this garden—any of it, all of it,” Goda said.
 “None of it will be poison to you.
 Make yourself familiar with the things you see here and eat them instead of yaw.”

 “You planted this, didn’t you?”
 Kanna looked around at all the vines threaded into different trellises, all the food that grew openly, untouched.
 “You made this garden, the same way you made the one in the desert.
 Now that I know what to look for, I see you all over it.”